rht-labs/sre-enablement-content/docs/0-let-the-battles-begin/2-the-backstory.md

 _Bla Bla_ Inc. is an entertaiment company that creates games to make people happy!
 With xx number of people...

 A couple of developers from the company created this fun app for their friends and families: PetBattle.
-They hacked around with so that the authors can `Cat versus Cat` battle each other in a simple online forum.
+They hacked around so that the authors can `Cat versus Cat` battle each other in a simple online form.
 A _My cat is better than your cat_ type of thing.
-There were very few bells and whistles to the initial architecture — there was a simple web-based user interface and an API layer coupled with a NoSQL database. (add footnote for book refence)
+There were very few bells and whistles to the initial architecture — there was a simple web-based user interface and an API layer coupled with a NoSQL database.

 <img src="0-let-the-battles-begin/images/petbattle-initial-architecture.png" width="500">